What happens when your car is written off?

 A repairable write-off

-A repairable write-off is when repairs would be possible, but the cost of making them is more than the policy's sum insured (also known as agreed value) or exceeds the car's market value prior to the accident.
+A repairable write-off is when repairs would be possible, but the cost of making them is more than the car is worth.

 How much damage is needed to write off a car in Australia?